cogent3/cogent3/doc/draw/aln/plot_aln-dotplot-3.rst

 Visualising an alignment with poor parameter choices
 ----------------------------------------------------

-Let's begin by loading sequences for this example.
+Let's begin by importing the functions and loading sequences for this example.
+Note that although we load aligned sequences, we use the ``degap`` method to remove all gap characters from the sequences.
+This produces a set of unaligned sequences, for which we can align with different parameters to demonstrate the use of dotplots to visualise alignment quality.

 .. jupyter-execute::
     :raises:

-    from cogent3 import load_aligned_seqs
+    from cogent3 import load_aligned_seqs, get_app
-    from cogent3.app.align import progressive_align

     seqs = load_aligned_seqs("data/brca1.fasta", moltype="dna").degap()
     seqs = seqs.take_seqs(